 Maggie Thrash is a YA writer leading a double life in North Carolina.
 You can visit her at lonercomics.com.

 María Inés Gul, aka Marjainez, draws pictures for fashion editorials and has shelves full of books for children in her bedroom.
 She runs MARJAINEZ.

 Marlena Pope is an 18-year-old sewing enthusiast from Wisconsin.
-You can find more of her awesome D.I.Y projects and Care Bear-inspired outfits over at her blog, Self-Constructed Freak.
+You can find more of her awesome D.I.Y. projects and Care Bear-inspired outfits over at her blog, Self-Constructed Freak.

 Minna Gilligan is an artist based in Melbourne, Australia.
-When she isn’t blogging at minnagilligan.com, she is usually daydreaming about the past then lamenting the impossibility of time travel.
-Please direct inquiries (personal or professional) to email@example.com.
+When she isn’t blogging at minnagilligan.com, she is usually daydreaming about the past and lamenting the impossibility of time travel.
+Please direct inquiries (personal or professional) to firstname.lastname@example.org.

 Rachael Prokop spent her teenage years in rural Ohio, but now resides just outside of Washington, D.C.
 She likes faeries, whale sharks, and writing essays on obscure topics.
 You can find her on Twitter or email her at email@example.com.